|

 lit, except for the letter A itself.

-This property is caused by the fact that a reflector (UKW) is used.
+This property is caused by the fact that a reflector (UKW) is used;

-- Regular stepping of the wheels
+- Regular stepping of the rotors

-the Enigma more predictable.
+the machine more predictable.

 - Double stepping of the middle rotor

-Under certain circumstances, the middle rotor can make two
+Under certain circumstances, the middle rotor can make two steps on two

-in a paper by David Hamer
+was described in 1997 in a paper by David Hamer [1].

 - 4th wheel not moving

-encipherment, however, the wheel never moves.
-Together with the
+encipherment however, the Zusatzwalze never moves.

 - 2 Notches on the extra Naval wheels